 The tissue that lines your uterus is called the endometrium.
 Endometriosis is growth of this tissue in abnormal places, often outside the uterus.
-These growths are called implants.
+These growths are called endometrial implants.
 During the menstrual cycle, the endometrium swells.
 Any implants will swell too.
-This can cause symptoms, such as pain.
+This can cause symptoms such as pain.
 The condition can also cause trouble getting pregnant.
 But endometriosis can be treated.
-Hormones and surgery are the two most common options.
-Talk to your healthcare provider about what treatment plan is best for you.
+Hormones and surgery are the 2 most common options.
+Talk with your healthcare provider about what treatment plan is best for you.

 Estrogen and progesterone are the main hormones that control your menstrual cycle.
-Hormone therapy can control these hormones.
+Medicines can help control these hormones.
 This helps limit the swelling of all endometrial tissue.
 This treatment may be tried instead of surgery.
-Or, it may be used along with surgery.
-Hormone therapy most often prevents a woman from becoming pregnant.
-Common types of hormone therapy include:
+Or it may be used along with surgery.
+Some medical therapy prevents a woman from becoming pregnant.
+Common types of medical therapy include:

 GnRH agonists.
-These stop the body from making estrogen.
-They are used with low doses of hormones to help prevent side effects.
+These hormones stop the body from making estrogen.
+They help with pain and may be used with low doses of other hormones to help prevent side effects.

 Birth control pills.
-These stop the menstrual cycle.
+These prevent the hormone levels from changing as they would during a normal menstrual cycle.

 Progestins.
 These are a form of progesterone.
 They help keep estrogen levels low.

 Danazol.
 This is a weak male hormone.
 It stops or lowers a woman’s production of estrogen and progesterone.
-A non-hormonal form of birth control must be used with this therapy.
+This is less commonly used.
+A nonhormonal form of birth control must be used with this therapy.

-If hormone therapy doesn’t control the problem, surgery can be done.
-During surgery, implants may be removed.
-In some cases, the uterus may be removed.
+If medical therapy doesn’t control the problem, surgery can be done.
+During surgery, endometrial implants may be removed.
+This may help women get pregnant if the endometriosis was causing fertility problems.
+If a woman does not want to get pregnant, in some cases, the uterus may be removed.
 This is called a hysterectomy.
 The ovaries may be removed along with the uterus.
-There are two techniques for doing surgery:
+There are two methods for doing surgery:

 Laparoscopy.
-This is surgery done through small incisions in your abdomen.
-An instrument called a laparoscope (a thin, lighted tube) is used.
-It is put through one of the small incisions.
+This is surgery done through small incisions in your stomach.
+A thin, lighted tube called a laparoscope is used.
+It is put through 1 of the small incisions.
 Surgical tools are put through the other small incisions.

 Laparotomy.
-This is surgery done through one larger incision in your abdomen.
-It is used remove large implants that can’t be reached with the laparoscope.
-It may also be used when pelvic organs such as your bowel are involved.
+This is surgery done through 1 larger incision in your stomach.
+It is used to remove large implants that can’t be reached with the laparoscope.
+It may also be used when pelvic organs, such as your bowel, are involved.